segarciat/python-tutorial/03-Data-Types/Data-Types.md

 # Data Types

-Armed with `print()`, we can explore what Python has to offer.
+Equipped with `print()`, we can visually explore what Python has to offer.
-Before we do that, we briefly mention data types.
-In Python, expressions have a **data type**, which determines what operations are allowed on the corresponding values, and what they do.
+Before we do that, let's briefly talk about data types.
+In Python, expressions have a **data type** or **class**, which determines what operations are allowed involving their values.
 For example, Python distinguishes between integers, fractions, complex numbers, text, lists of items, and more.

-A useful Python built-in function to explore this is the `type()` function.
+We will explore these all in due time.

-The `type()` function accepts an expression as its argument, and it displays the type (its "class").
+Python provides the built-in function, `type()` which accepts an expression as its argument displays its 'class', which is its data type.

 Create a script called `data_types.py`: